jce77/EZFolderBackup/README.md

-# EZ Folder Backup
+## EZ Folder Backup

-## About
+### About
-_**EZ Folder Backup**_ is a versatile free open-source local file backup tool for Windows and Linux operating systems with a graphical interface for standard users and extensive command-line run parameters for advanced users.
+_**EZ Folder Backup**_ is a versatile free open-source local file backup tool for Windows and Linux operating systems with a graphical interface for standard use and extensive command-line run parameters for advanced use.

 The latest version can be found [here](https://github.com/jce77/EZFolderBackup).

-## Running Instructions:
+### Running Instructions:
 - Running on Windows with graphics (easy way):
   - Download all project files, images folder is needed at least.
   - Run _EZ Folder Backup.exe_ inside the _build_ folder.